 Wrecking Ball, by Miley Cyrus | 1.2 million Dislikes

 In the history of music videos, popularity doesn’t always mean quality.
-This is clearly evident with the most disliked list, as 22 of the top 30 are music videos.
-Leaving aside Bieber, Psy, and Black—all of whom are YouTube sensations first and pop stars second.
+This is clearly evident with the most disliked list, as the majority are music videos.
+Leaving aside Justin Bieber, Psy, and Rebecca Black—all of whom are YouTube sensations first and pop stars second.

 Among the established musicians, Miley Cyrus tops the list with Wrecking Ball, which was also her “coming of age” video.
-It was quite risque and a change of her wholesome image up to that point, so it’s no surprise that the Dislikes flowed in and other YouTubers started mocking Miley with Wrecking Ball parodies.
+It was quite risque and a move away from her wholesome image up to that point, so it’s no surprise that the Dislikes flowed in.

-Other notable music videos that are high in the list are Miley’s We Can’t Stop (~1.2 million Dislikes), Nicki Minaj’s Anaconda (~1.1 million Dislikes) and Stupid Hoe (~829k Dislikes), Katy Perry’s Dark Horse (~623k Dislikes) and Taylor Swift’s Shake It Off (~536k Dislikes).
+Other notable music videos that are high in the list are Luis Fonsi’s Despacito (4.1 million Dislikes), Jacob Sartorius’s Sweatshirt (2.1 million Dislikes), Miley Cyrus’s We Can’t Stop (1.3 million Dislikes), Nicki Minaj’s Anaconda (1.5 million Dislikes), Lil Pump’s Gucci Gang (1.4 million Dislikes), and Taylor Swift’s Look What You Made Me Do (1.2 million Dislikes).

 Watching the most disliked videos on YouTube seems like a good way to waste some time and laugh at people, but wouldn’t you rather be spending time watching something you enjoy?